syed-7danial/murhty-dr/bankos-dr/services/s3-sync/README.md

 ### Actions performed:
 The Target S3 bucket is synced with the source S3 bucket using AWS CLI (Make sure it is already installed)

-Fetch event notifications from the Failover S3 bucket.

-Update ARNs inside event notifications to match the Active region resources.

-Apply updated event notification configuration to the Active S3 bucket.

-If --processCurrentEnvironment is enabled:
-Remove event notifications from the Failover S3 bucket.

-This ensures that:

-Active S3 bucket is restored to handle event triggers.

-Failover S3 bucket is disabled, preventing conflicting triggers.

 ### Note:
 Only event notifications listed in the configuration are affected.